 When I’m at home, I feel uninspired.
 It’s much easier for me when I travel.
 In a new place with new people, I ooze motivation.
 But at home in New York City, a place I’ve lived and gotten used to for over 18 years, I go blank.

-In hopes of igniting a spark of creativity, I took a week-long, street photography workshop with famed photojournalist Peter Turnley, and I wanted to share the experience.
+In hopes of igniting a spark of creativity, I took a week-long street photography workshop with famed photojournalist Peter Turnley, and I wanted to share the experience.

-Below you’ll find an overview of the format, key lessons I learned, highlights from the week and my thoughts on the experience as a whole.
+Below you’ll find an overview of the format, key lessons I learned, highlights from the week, and my thoughts on the experience as a whole.

-But his pictures from years spent roaming the streets of Paris and Cuba show that he’s also adept at capturing romance, mystery and a sense of beauty in everyday life.
-In short, his photos inspire me, and I think that’s essential when choosing a photographer from which to learn.
+But his pictures from years spent roaming the streets of Paris and Cuba show that he’s also adept at capturing romance, mystery, and a sense of beauty in everyday life.
+In short, his photos inspire me, which is an essential component when choosing a photographer from which to learn.